-Unscheduled Inpatient admissions, such as admissions for Emergency Medical Conditions, should be Preauthorized within two days after admission.
-For maternity care, Preauthorization should be obtained for stays exceeding more than 48 hours for a vaginal delivery and 96 hours for a Caesarean-section delivery.
+For maternity care, Prior Authorization must be obtained for stays exceeding more than 48 hours for a vaginal delivery and 96 hours for a Caesarean-section delivery.

-Preauthorization Process for Mental Illness and Substance Use Disorder Services
+Prior Authorization Process for Mental Illness and Substance Use Disorder Services

-All Inpatient and Partial Hospitalization services related to the treatment of Mental Illness and Substance Use Disorder must be Preauthorized by The Plan.
-Preauthorization is also required for the following Outpatient Services and must be submitted no later than 15 business days before the service is provided by an In-Network provider and two days before the service is provided by and Out-of-Network provider:
+For all Inpatient and Partial Hospitalization services related to the treatment of Mental Illness and Substance Use Disorder, the Member, his/her Physician, or other appropriate party, as identified above, must obtain Prior Authorization from The Plan.
+Prior Authorization is also required for the following Outpatient Services and must be submitted no later than 15 business days before the service is provided by an In-Network provider and two days before the service is provided by an Out-of-Network provider:

-- Electroconvulsive therapy;
+- 1. Electroconvulsive therapy;

-- Intensive Outpatient Treatment;
+- 2. Intensive Outpatient Treatment;

-- Neuropsychological testing;
+- 3. Neuropsychological testing;

-- Psychological testing;
+- 4. Psychological testing;

-- Repetitive Transcranial Magnetic Stimulation;
+- 5. Repetitive Transcranial Magnetic Stimulation;

-- Applied Behavior Analysis (ABA).
+- 6. Applied Behavior Analysis (ABA).

-Preauthorization is not required for therapy visits to a Physician or other professional Provider licensed to perform covered services under this Member Guide.
+Prior Authorization is not required for behavioral health therapy visits to a Physician or other professional provider licensed to perform covered services under this Member Guide.
 However, all services are subject to the provisions in the section entitled Concurrent Review.

-If The Plan determines that the Member's treatment does not require Inpatient or partial hospital level of care, the Member and the Member's Provider will be notified of that decision.
-If the Member proceeds with an Inpatient stay or partial hospital level of care, without The Plan's approval, the Member may be responsible to pay the full cost of the services received.
+If The Plan determines that the Member's treatment does not require Inpatient or partial Hospital level of care, the Member and the Member's provider will be notified of that decision.
+If the Member proceeds with an Inpatient stay or partial Hospital level of care, without The Plan's approval, the Member may be responsible to pay the full cost of the services received.

-If the Member does not request Preauthorization, The Plan will conduct a retrospective review after the claims have been submitted.
+If the Member, his/her Physician, or other appropriate party, as identified above, does not request Prior Authorization, The Plan will conduct a retrospective review after the claims have been submitted.
 If it is determined that the services were not Medically Necessary, were Experimental/Investigational/Unproven, were not performed in the appropriate treatment setting, or did not otherwise meet the terms and conditions of the Member Guide, the Member may be responsible for the full cost of the services.

-Preauthorization Process for Other Procedures/Services In an Inpatient and Outpatient Setting
+Prior Authorization Process for Other Procedures/Services in an Inpatient or Outpatient Setting

-In addition to the Preauthorization requirements outlined above, The Plan also requires Preauthorization, which must be submitted no later than 15 business days before the service is provided, for certain Outpatient procedures/services, including:
+In addition to the Prior Authorization requirements outlined above, The Plan also requires Prior Authorization, which must be submitted no later than 15 business days before the service is provided, or as soon as possible for urgent care, for certain Inpatient or Outpatient procedures/services, including:

-- Air Ambulance (fixed wing and rotary) for non-emergent medical transportation;
+1. Air Ambulance (fixed wing and rotary) for non-emergent medical transportation;

-- Dialysis treatment Out-of-Network;
+- 2. Dialysis treatment Out-of-Network;

-- Home Health Care:
+- 3. Home Health Care;

-- Home Hemodialysis;
+- 4. Home Hemodialysis;

-- Home Infusion Therapy;
+- 5. Home Infusion Therapy;

-- Hospice Services;
+- 6. Hospice Services;

-- Molecular Genetic Testing;
+- 7. Molecular Genetic Testing;

-- Transplant Evaluations and Transplants;
+- 8. Transplant Evaluations and Transplants;

-- Infertility procedures and Advanced Reproductive Technology, except in vitro fertilization;

-- Outpatient provider administered drug therapies, Cellular Immunotherapy, Gene Therapy and other medical benefit drug therapies;
+- 9. Outpatient provider administered drug therapies, Cellular Immunotherapy, Gene Therapy and other medical Benefit drug therapies;

-- Radiation Therapy;
+- 10. Radiation Therapy;

-- Radiology:

-- Advanced Imaging Services: MRI, MRA, PET, PET-CT, CT, CTA, Nuclear Medicine (excludes Cardiac Advanced Imaging);
+- 11. Radiology: Advanced Imaging Services: MRI, MRA, PET, PET-CT, CT, CTA, Nuclear Medicine (excludes Cardiac Advanced Imaging);

-- Orthopedic (Musculoskeletal):
+- 12. Orthopedic (Musculoskeletal):

-- Artificial Intervertebral Disc;
+- a.
+Artificial Intervertebral Disc;

-- Functional Neuromuscular Electrical Stimulation (FNMES);

-- Lumbar Spinal Fusion;
+- b.
+Lumbar Spinal Fusion;

-- Pain Management:
+- 13. Pain Management:

-- Spinal Cord Stimulation;
+- a.
+Spinal Cord Stimulation;

-- Percutaneous and Implanted Nerve Stimulation and Neuromodulation;
+- b.
+Percutaneous and Implanted Nerve Stimulation and Neuromodulation;

-- Sleep Medicine:

-- · Diagnostic attended sleep studies;
+- 14. Sleep Medicine: Diagnostic attended sleep studies;

-- Surgical Procedures:

-- Outpatient elective surgery performed at a Hospital or Ambulatory Surgical Facility (Out-of-Network Services only);
+- 15. Surgical Procedures: Outpatient elective surgery performed at a Hospital or Ambulatory Surgical Facility (Out-of-Network Services only).

-- Procedures that may be considered cosmetic under certain circumstances, e.g. Blepharoplasty.

-For specific details about the Preauthorization requirement for the above referenced In and Outpatient services, call Customer Service at the number on the back of the Member's identification card.
-Blue Cross and Blue Shield of Montana reserves the right to no longer require Preauthorization during the Calendar Year.
-Updates to the list of services requiring Preauthorization may be confirmed by calling Customer Service.
+For specific details about the Prior Authorization requirement for the above referenced In and Outpatient services, call Customer Service at the number on the back of the Member's identification card.
+Blue Cross and Blue Shield of Montana reserves the right to no longer require Prior Authorization during the Calendar Year.
+Updates to the list of services requiring Prior Authorization may be confirmed by calling Customer Service.